- Your team will work more if you chat less

 All they see is your work.
 And the feedback you give them to their work.

-By the way, wouldn’t it be nice to be surrounded by professionals who would all be doing amazing work and helping you get better at yours?
-Isn’t that a correct definition of a good working environment?
+Wouldn’t it be nice to be surrounded by professionals who are all doing amazing work and helping you get better at yours?
+Isn’t that the best definition of a good working environment?

 Patience is a virtue when expectations are clear

 Working asynchronously doesn’t mean you can’t have expectations.
 You can and should learn how to communicate with them.
 And it works both ways.
 People working together asynchronously need to let the other person know when they expect a task to be finished.
 The other party should also be very frank if this is feasible and if not, they need to communicate if they’d have to drop something else to be able to accommodate the request.
 As you can see, it has to work both ways or else a trusting work relationship will turn into an annoying control-and-command type of battle.

 The one thing: learn to work asynchronously.

 It’s a skill, and everyone on the team needs to learn it to have enough time and space to do great work and give meaningful feedback.
 Working like this creates a culture of trust and respect in a team and makes everyone feel like they’re in the same boat, rowing in the same direction towards a common goal.

 Yes, sometimes you do need to meet or chat, as I explained in Chapter 10 with the Pyramid of Communication, but usually you can just focus on delivering great work together while not being in full sync.
 And that’s ok.

 For further reading on dealing with notifications, the feeling of FOMO (Fear Of Missing Out) and working in a focused way, I recommend a second book by Cal Newport, Digital Minimalism4.